konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 zookeeper-2   1/1     Running   0          74m
 ```

-And finally it deploys the `NiFiKop` operator which is ready to create NiFi clusters :
+And finally it deploys the `NiFiKop` operator which is ready to create NiFi clusters:

 ```console